-Selecting the correct flap size will ensure the pet door is comfortable for your pet for the rest of their life!
+Before you train your dog to use a dog door, selecting the correct flap size will ensure the pet door is comfortable for your pet for the rest of their life!
 The flap should sit high enough for your tallest pet to comfortably walk through without crouching, and low enough for all your pets to comfortably step through.
-Keep in mind that as pets grow older, it can become more difficult to pick up their paws for a pet door that is installed higher off the ground!
-Find out how to measure your pet here!
+Keep in mind that as pets grow older, it can become more difficult to pick up their paws for a pet door that is installed higher off the ground.
+Find out how to measure your pet here.

 Where are these made and shipped from?

 All Endura Flap® products are manufactured in the USA and shipped from San Luis Obispo, California with the exception of the Pet Door Guys - "In-the-Glass" doors, which are shipped from Washington.

 How to train a cat to use a cat door?

 Start with a hungry cat.
 Hunger may be a good training aid since some cats can be stubborn.
 Keep in mind that you, the trainer, has to have patience.
 Some cats get it right away, some cats take more time to learn that the pet door is a portal to fun in the sun!

 Limit your training sessions to about 10 minutes.
 Try not to overdo it.
 Have the cat on one side of the pet door and you on the other Open the flap so they can see the hole through the door or wall Hold the flap open for them and give them a treat or food, repeat drawing them closer to the pet door opening until the come through - don't forget to praise them when they're successfully through.
 Reverse positions and repeat.

 Continue the steps above until their accustomed to going through the opening then gradually and gently lower the flap so the cat can get use to pushing it and the feel of the flap on it's back Repeat above steps until they comfortable on their own Did I mention the two P's; Patience and Praise?
 They'll be your best friend.

 How to train a dog to use a dog door?